LuluLaGlue/Epitech_TaxiDriver/README.md

 # Conclusions

 &emsp;For every algorithm/approach we tried, we manage to setup a fonctionnal agent capable of effectively completing the game.
+- We started with the Monte Carlo algorithm which took *48.45* secondes to solve the game *10 000* times with an average *17.53* steps and *1.98* reward per episode and a *99.54%* win rate, contrary to the next algorithms the training took *100 000* episodes when the other one only *25 000* at most.
-- We started with the Value Iteration algorithm which took *48.96* secondes to solve the game *10 000* times with an average *14.06* steps and *7.94* reward per episode and a *100%* win rate.
+- After that we used the Value Iteration algorithm which took *48.96* secondes to solve the game *10 000* times with an average *14.06* steps and *7.94* reward per episode and a *100%* win rate.
 - We then used the *Q-Learning* algorithm based on a Q-Matrix and trained it with several parameters (we settled with <code>gamma = 0.99</code>, <code>Learning Rate = 0.01</code>, <code>minimal epsilon = 0.001</code> and <code>Decay Rate = 0.01</code>), the resulting model takes *50.32* secondes to solve the game *10 000* times with an average *15.35* steps and *6.33* reward per episode and a *98.48%* win rate.
 - In order to improve those metrics we used the *SARSA* algorithm and tuned it in the same way as the *Q-Learning* one (we settled with <code>alpha = 0.85</code>, <code>gamma = 0.99</code>, <code>minimal epsilon = 0.001</code> and <code>Decay Rate = 0.01</code>) we managed to solve the game *10 000* times in *49.43* secondes with an average *16.18* steps and *-7.13* reward per episode and a *98.56%* win rate.
 - Finally, we trained 2 *Deep Q Learning* algorithm based on 2 different architectures, after fine tuning the parameters we settled with <code>batch_size = 128</code>, <code>gamma = 0.99</code>, <code>minimal epsilon = 0.1</code>, <code>epsilon decay = 400</code>, <code>number of episodes betzeen each model update = 20</code>, <code>max number of steps per episode = 100</code>, <code>save frequency = 1000</code>, <code>learning rate = 0.001</code>, <code>minimal learning rate = 0.0001</code>, <code>learning rate decay = 5000</code>, <code>memory size = 50000</code>, <code>architecture = 2</code>.
 With the best architecture and parameters we trained we achieved *10 000* games in *17.82* secondes with an average *13.10* steps and *7.90* reward per episode and a *100%* win rate.